GTBSinclair/spotGEO/README.md

 ## Results

 The figure below shows the value of avg.
 Area 1 - avg.
 Area 2 for every image in the dataset.
-The optimal threshold to identify true sats from false sats was found to be y = 0.012, indicated by the red line.
+Through a process of optimization, the optimal threshold to identify true sats from false sats was found at y = 0.012, indicated by the red line.
 This threshold allowed the algorithm to correctly identify 46% of true sats and 99% of false sats.

 <p align="center">
   <img src="https://github.com/P9981/spotGEO/blob/main/images/threshold.png" width="550" title="hover text">
 </p>

-The threshold performance is analysed in the figure below using the Kappa score as an indicator of success (higher kappa score means better performance)
+The threshold performance is analysed in the figure below using the Kappa score as an indicator of success (a higher kappa score means better performance)

 <p align="center">
   <img src="https://github.com/P9981/spotGEO/blob/main/images/threshold_performance3.png" width="550" title="hover text">